 Which gain media traction and how does that enhance or distort the roadmap towards decarbonisation, circularity and social justice?
 And crucially, how do any of us make time to read them all?!
 As we know the sinking feeling of un-read PDFs piling up in your inbox, we’ve committed to profiling a report in each issue of Cradle.
 We’re using our extended network of experts to cast their eyes over a piece of research (although they will remain anonymous!) that we think you should see.
 This could be because it has made waves, or conversely it may have slipped under the radar.
 If there’s a report you’d like us to consider, please get in touch.

-In this first issue of Cradle we take you on a deep dive into a recent study on the Clothing Rental Market that has caused shockwaves across the globe.
+We take you on a deep dive into a recent study on the Clothing Rental Market that has caused shockwaves across the globe.

 Name and details of research: